go-gitea/gitea/FEDERATION.md

 ## Organizations

 You can add users from other instances to organizations.
 An organization has a name and an instance, so its full name would look like `orgname@instance.com`.
 This indicates that the organization data resides on `instance.com`.
-To prevent syncronization errors, this data is only synchronized one-way to other instances.
+To prevent synchronization errors, this data is only synchronized one-way to other instances.

 ## Collaborators